FIE436 Venture Capital, Private Equity and IPO's

 Mandatory Attendance: This is a case course and builds on active participation by students.
 Hence the course requires students to be present in the classroom during teaching.

-The examination can only be written in English.
+The term-paper can only be written in English.
 All parts have to be taken in the same semester.
 Since this is a case-based course with several cases reappearing year after year, students can take the course only one time.
 It is possible to retake the course only if a student fails.
+As the grading in this course is given as one total grade, based on a combination of written and oral elements, it is by nature non-reproducible, and, in accordance with the University and University Colleges Act §5-3, may not be appealed.

 A - F